krancour/brignext/PROPOSAL.md

 Use of Kubernetes as a makeshift message bus for event delivery has also been found to be problematic.
 Brigade's controller component monitors Brigade's namespace for `Secret` resources that represent new events.
-When found, it launches a worker pod in response.
+When one is found, it launches a worker pod in response.
 If a large volume of events are created at once, a large volume of worker pods are also launched in rapid succession-- each potentially fanning out and creating multiple job pods.

-How events unfold depends on the extent to which the good practice of specifying resource limits for each worker and job has been observed.
-If not observed widely, the amount of work scheduled in the cluster may effectively be unbounded.
+If the good practice of specifying resource limits for each worker (and job) has not been widely observed, the amount of concurrent work scheduled in the cluster is effectively unbounded.
 This may result in numerous pod evictions as resources become scarce.
-(The previous section describes how that is problematic in its own right.)
+(And the previous section describes how that can precipitate data loss.)

-If resource limits have been specified, situations may be encountered wherein worker pods launch, consume all available resources, and cannot spawn job pods due to resource scarcity.
+If resource limits have been widely specified, situations may be encountered wherein worker pods launch, consume all available resources, and therefore cannot spawn job pods due to resource scarcity.
 This can deadlock a cluster until workers begin timing out-- perhaps only to be replaced with new workers that will encounter the same conditions.

-It is clear that the Brigade controller would benefit from the ability to _throttle_ the number of concurrent events that may be processed, perhaps on a per-project basis as well as cluster-wide.
+It is clear that the Brigade controller would benefit from the ability to _limit_ the number of concurrent events that may be handled, perhaps on a per-project basis as well as cluster-wide.
 It is difficult to imagine how this might be accomplished whilst utilizing Kubernetes as a makeshift message bus, but is easy to implement using any of several alternatives.